Timed funding calls

 - Have at least one Scottish research partner?

 - Identify and address a commercial need?

 Step 2 – fill out an Expression of Interest*

-If you are eligible and have consulted our Guidance Notes, then fill out an Expression of Interest (EoI) form, downloadable from our Resources page.
-Return your completed EoI form to firstname.lastname@example.org.
+If you are eligible and have consulted our Guidance Notes, then fill out an Expression of Interest (EoI) form: you can download it here.
+Return your completed EoI form to email@example.com.
 The EoIs will be assessed by SAIC technical staff and the SAIC Independent Scientific Panel (SISP).